CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 The meaning of ``simulator_cfg_file``, ``gym_cfg``,``metric_period`` is explained in `APIs <https://kddcup2021-citybrainchallenge.readthedocs.io/en/latest/APIs.html#simulation-initialization>`_

 Here is a simple example of a fixed time (traffic signal is pre-timed) agent implemented at ``agent.py`` to coordinate the traffic signal.
-It use the `current_step` (i.e., current time step) from observation to decide the phase.
+It use the `current_step` (i.e., current time step) from info to decide the phase.